Nathan-McDonald/RandomGames/README.md

 # RandomGames
-Random coded games I find or create
+Random coded games I find and/or create